Left: Protesters at Rocky Flats, Colorado, 1984; Right: Agpat Glacier, Greenland, 1969

 To get started, use the tabs at the top of the guide to navigate to items by theme.
 Many of the documents have been embedded into these pages so that they are viewable without opening in a new window.
 However, depending on how these look in your browser and if you want to enlarge them, you may want to open the embedded item in another tab or in its main webpage.
 For embedded PDF documents, click the title to open them in a new tab.
 For the embedded scrapbooks, you can turn the pages by clicking on them in the embedded view, or you can click on "Go to Source" in the top right to take you to our Digital Library site.

 Some of the documents in this guide are large files (10-50 MB) and may take some time to load.

 All reproduced documents in this guide are either in the public domain (works before 1925 or government publications) or items in which CU Boulder holds the copyright (archival documents such as unpublished scrapbooks, film, or unpublished photographs).
 You are free to use these items or reproduce them as you see fit.
 To cite unpublished materials from our archives, cite as follows: Title of item, date of item, Collection Name, department, institution.
 For example: CU World Citizens Scrapbook, 1983-4, CU World Citizens Collection, Rare and Distinctive Collections, CU Boulder Libraries.

-The University of Colorado Boulder Libraries' Special Collections and Archives holds a strong collection of history of science and environmental materials.
+The University of Colorado Boulder Libraries' Rare and Distinctive Collections holds a strong collection of history of science and environmental materials.
 Much of this is tied to CU's history, with its strong tradition of scientific activity, but has been supplemented with major important donations and targeted acquisitions.
 Today, we continue to build this collection through new acquisitions to support research and instruction on campus and beyond.
-To find additional materials held in our Special Collections and Archives, search the following two databases:
+To find additional materials held in our Rare and Distinctive Collections, search the following two databases: